Marine Mammal Stranding Center

 California Sea Lion (escaped from the US Navy's program), Right whale and Beluga whale- both in the Delaware River, and the occasional Florida manatee.

-mmsc species list
+MMSC species list

 If I visit the MMSC, can I see the animals in rehab?